Vladimirputiin/Eth-trackk-transactions/README.md

-# ETH Tracker Bot
+# ETH Tracker Bot V2

-This bot tracks ETH, ERC-20 transactions, and contract calls for specified addresses and sends Telegram alerts.
+This bot monitors ETH and ERC20 transfers using WebSocket and sends Telegram alerts.